Kwaku Agyemang-Manu: Public lie about his COVID-19 status

 On June 13, 2020, several media outlets in Ghana announced that he, his wife and his son had tested positive for COVID-19 and were on admission at the University of Ghana Medical Centre (UGMC).

 Kwaku Agyemang-Manu was admitted on Tuesday and was released on Friday whiles his wife and son are in critical conditions at the intensive care unit of UGMC.
 He claimed that he hasn't tested positive on COVID-19 on Saturday when he spoke via phone to a journalist called Afia Pokuaa aka Vim Lady.
 He claimed to be only resting and taking his usual diabetes medication.
 It is rumored that his conditions has created panic in Government and several top officials are isolating themselves.
 Nana Addo Dankwa Akufo-Addo, the President of Ghana, announced on National TV that his Minister of Health indeed contracted COVID-19.

 It is to note that the parliamentary primaries of the NPP in the Ministers constituency have been postponed further.
 It will be interesting to see if the residence and especially delegates of his party further support him after this.

 Boasting about WHO Executive Board

 Hon.
-Kwaku Agyeman-Manu has been called to serve on the executive board of the World Health Organization (WHO) as the representative of Ghana who is a member state of the WHO.
-It was widely published in the Ghanaian media that it was his good works/initiatives as a Minister and his technical competence which has caused this high ranking appointment.
-It is to note that WHO elects its members from their Member States only.
-Being the Minister of Health in Ghana, he therefore representing Ghana and not himself.
+Kwaku Agyeman-Manu has been called to serve on the executive board of the World Health Organization (WHO) as the representative of Ghana who is a member state of the WHO.It is to note that WHO elects its members from their Member States only.
+Being the Minister of Health in Ghana, he represents Ghana.
 Mr. Agyeman-Manu joins in as one of the seven Africans who represent their countries to support the executive board of WHO in May 2020.